JosephEoff/josepheoff.github.io/_posts/2019-08-21-Diode_Capacitors_Volts_Pt6.md

 Back in [part 3 of this series,](diode-capacitors-volts-pt3) I mentioned that the impedance of the capacitors influences the output current of a voltage multiplier.
 To be specific, the impedance of the capacitors is **the** limit on how much current you can draw through a voltage multiplier.
 This came up while looking at the full wave Cockcroft-Walton multiplier, but it applies to the half wave Crockcroft-Walton as well.
 It applies to single stage as well as multi-stage multipliers.

 Most of the multipliers and doublers I've looked at were built using 100nF capacitors.
-A 100nF capacitor has an impedance of around 31k ohms at 50 herz.
+A 100nF capacitor has an impedance of around 31k ohms at 50 hertz.

 For comparison, I'm going to build a [Greinacher doubler](diode-capacitors-volts-pt2) using 10nF capacitors.
-They have an impedance of around 310k ohms at 50 herz.
+They have an impedance of around 310k ohms at 50 hertz.

 That kind of thing goes pretty quick.
 The voltmeter says the output is 31.3V DC.
 A quick check against the Greinacher with 100 nF capacitors (yes, I have them all laying here on my workbench) shows the output at 38.6 VDC.
 Even with just the voltmeter as a load, the 10nF Greinacher has a lower output voltage.